About the book

-Long has our sport been lacking a written reference to help teach and standardize routesetting activities.
+Our sport has been lacking in a written reference to help teach and standardize routesetting activities.
 In 2004, The Art of Coursesetting was written to meet that need.
 Fundamentals of Routesetting is essentially a new edition that has been updated to reflect the changes in our industry since that time.
 A brief overview of all relevant topics is offered, with enough detail to educate and get setters started, but leaving plenty of room for individual creativity and implementation.
 Scott Rennak (founder of the popular American Bouldering Series – ABS) has put together an informative section on competition organization, management and formatting options.
 This wisdom is the culmination of hundreds of successful competitions and offers the insight necessary to make your event all that it can be.
-Also included are essays from several premier routesetters such as Molly Beard and Matt Bosley.
+Also included are essays from several premier routesetters such as Chris Danielson, Molly Beard and Matt Bosley.

 Here is an interesting interview in Climbing Business Journal if you’d like to read more about Louie’s thoughts about the trends in routesetting and gyms in North America.

-2014 Louie Anderson
+- 2014 Louie Anderson

 - 236 full-color pages